Smile-SA/odoo_addons/README.md

 TODO
 ----

+  * Fix transparent jQuery highlight to let it end to the right color value (and not the defualt white).
   * Do not restrict boolean widget lines to the bottom part of the widget: treat them as normal lines and allow them to be added/removed and changed in the body of the matrix.
   * Fix matrix style when in tab (notebook).
   * Add example data in the smile_matrix_demo module to let users reproduce the screenshots easily.